 I’ve been having intermittent problems with AT&T Wireless.
 I’m having difficulties using their “Fastest in Hagerstown wireless network.”

 Because I drive for both Uber and Lyft, this problem is more than a small annoyance.
 It stops me from earning money.
-Either I cannot accept ride requests or I cannot end a passenger’s ride because my iPhone’s upload speed is so slow, it’s none existent.
+Either I cannot accept ride requests, or I cannot end a passenger’s ride because my iPhone’s upload speed is so slow, it’s non-existent.

 If I’m not connected to the network, I cannot receive ride requests from Uber or Lyft.

 I then drove up I-81 to the Centre at Hagerstown, another Hagerstown area shopping center.
 I tested my network speed.
 Although my phone was now connecting, the speed was ridiculously slow.
 The upload speed was less than 1 Mbps.

 I was near the AT&T store I picked up my new iPhone XR at five weeks ago.
 I decided to drop in and ask if they were experiencing an outage with the wireless network.